PhysB/data-is-blue/_posts/2020-02-07-handy-jupyter-snippets.md

 ```

 ## To auto-reload external packages
 One of the biggest frustrations I have with notebooks is when I am using it to debug code that exists outside the notebook, like a relatively mature repo from which I am importing functions or classes.
-Unfortunately, by default the notebook only loads that module once and, if you change it, you have to restart the kernal in order to pick up those changes.
+Unfortunately, by default the notebook only loads that module once and, if you change it, you have to restart the kernel in order to pick up those changes.

-Except if you use the following lines of reload magic, it will automatically reload every package in the notebook every time you run a new cell.
+If you use the following lines of reload magic, it will automatically reload every package in the notebook every time you run a new cell.
 It does slow the notebook down a tiny bit, but I find that trade-off to be well worth it if I'm actively developing or debugging code that doesn't exist inside the notebook.

 ```